ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

 [![](http://img.youtube.com/vi/GT2jvl3qxeI/0.jpg)](https://www.youtube.com/watch?v=GT2jvl3qxeI "Star Wars Trek")

 The user should be presented with characters from the Star Wars and Star Trek films (scrollable via two `UIScrollView`'s).
 They need to select one character from each film (by tapping the `UIImageView`).
-After selecting two characters (one from each show), you should segue over to another `UIViewController` that will display the selected images (two in total).
-The user should then be able to drag the two `UIImageView`'s around the screen (like in the demo) and simulate a fight!
+After selecting two characters (one from each universe), you should segue over to another `UIViewController` that will display the selected images (two in total).
+The user should then be able to drag the two `UIImageView`'s around the screen (as in the demo) and simulate a fight!

 # Instructions